Dora Justiniano de la Rocha

-Dora Justiniano de la Rocha (1925-2016), full name Dora Justiniano Callau de la Rocha, was a linguist, educator, and poet from the Beni department of Bolivia.
+Dora Justiniano de la Rocha (1925–2016), full name Dora Justiniano Callau de la Rocha, was a linguist, educator and poet from the Beni department of Bolivia.

 Biography

 Early life

 Justiniano de la Rocha was born in 1925 in Trinidad, capital of the Bolivian department of the Beni.

 Education and career

-Justiniano de la Rocha trained as a teacher at the "Antonio José de Sucre" institution in Sucre, graduating in 1946.
+Justiniano de la Rocha trained as a teacher at the National School of Teachers in Sucre, graduating in 1946.
 She moved shortly thereafter to La Paz, the city in which she was to spend most of her professional career.

 At some point, she undertook postgraduate studies in Mexico.

 In the late 1970s, in La Paz, Justiniano de la Rocha attended a seminar on linguistics led by Martha James Hardman, a researcher specializing in Andean languages.
 The seminar stoked her interest in language contact phenomena, leading her to conduct her own research into the effects on Bolivian Spanish of contact with regional varieties of indigenous languages such as Quechua and Aymara.

 In 1975, she served as the national head of Accelerated Basic Education for Bolivia.

 From 1981 onward, Justiniano de la Rocha was an active member of the Asociación de Lingüística y Filología de la América Latina (ALFAL), serving at times as the organization's regional delegate for Bolivia and for Ecuador.
 As a poet, she was also a member of the Confederación Perú-Boliviana de Poetas y Escritores, the Sociedad Boliviana de Escritores (SOBODE), and the Círculo Femenino de Cultura Hispana.